 For styling purposes (texture and volume) opt for the morning, before you head out.
 If you’re planning to skip your hair wash the following day, the night before is best.
 This way, the dry shampoo formula will absorb any extra oil and you can touch up your styling upon waking.

-Dry shampoo is a must-have for hair professionals to build volume in the hair.
-Try applying plenty of dry shampoo to your roots and then gently teasing it up with a comb or dressing brush to build volume.
+A must-have for hair professionals to build volume in the hair.
+“My favourite for that is our deepest cleanse level dry shampoo, First Class Charcoal Detox Dry Shampoo.
+You can use it to add volume to flat or fine hair and can even use it right after a wash to prevent oil from forming from the start,” explains Grenia.
+Try applying plenty of dry shampoo and then teasing it up to build volume.
 The powder in the shampoo will bring up the style and add to texture too.
 You can also apply dry shampoo after which will build up volume from the roots and give you a fuller look.